MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-passkey-fido2.md

 ![View AAGUID for passkey](media/howto-authentication-passwordless-deployment/security-key-aaguid-details.png)

-### Enable FIDO2 security keys using Graph Explorer
+### Enable passkeys using Microsoft Graph API

-In addition to using the Microsoft Entra admin center, you can also enable FIDO2 security keys by using Graph Explorer.
-To enable FIDO2 security keys, you must use the Authentication Methods Policy using Graph APIs. **Global Administrators** and **Authentication Policy Administrators** can update the policy.
+In addition to using the Microsoft Entra admin center, you can also enable passkeys by using the Microsoft Graph API.
+To enable passkeys, you'll need to update the Authentication Methods Policy as a **Global Administrator** or **Authentication Policy Administrator**.

-To configure the policy by using Graph Explorer:
+To configure the policy using Graph Explorer:

 1. Sign in to [Graph Explorer](https://aka.ms/ge) and consent to the **Policy.Read.All** and **Policy.ReadWrite.AuthenticationMethod** permissions.